watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 *Automating DevOps workflows*

-1. Describe how Azure DevOps can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.
+1. Describe how GitHub Actions can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.

-   With Azure DevOps you can create build definitions that, on commit or check-in can produce build artifacts from the latest source (for example) and build Docker images, then push them to a Docker image repository such as Azure Container Registry.
+   With GitHub Actions you can create build workflows that, on commit or check-in can produce build artifacts from the latest source (for example) and build Docker images, then push them to a Docker image repository such as Azure Container Registry.
 This build definition can be configured to respond to specific folder changes, can build one or more Docker image based on different project folders, and tag images with build number, required image repository tags and other information useful to your image promotion workflows.

-   To trigger deployment, you can also use Azure DevOps to produce release definitions that can create or update services in AKS.
+   To trigger deployment, you can also use GitHub Actions to create or update services in AKS.
 You may, for example, want your development cluster to always deploy the latest images as code is committed.
 On the other hand, for test, UAT or production clusters you may want to manually run release jobs based on a specific image tag of the environment in order to control when a new version of a service or services are released.

 2. Describe the recommended approach for keeping Azure Kubernetes Service (AKS) nodes up to date with the latest security patches or supported Kubernetes versions.